British Family Who Made Unauthorized U.S.-Canada Border Crossing Has Been Deported

 Eileen Connors said in a sworn statement that when she complained about the conditions, the ICE staff offered to separate the family and send their 3-month-old son to another facility.
 They declined.
 "We were shocked and disgusted," Connors said.

-The British consulate in New York did not immediately respond to an emailed request for comment.
+The British Consulate in New York did not immediately respond to an emailed request for comment.